Commonly Overlooked ADA Bathroom Requirements

 Most of the technical requirements for toilets and bathing rooms may be found in ADAAG’s Chapter 6: Plumbing Elements and Facilities.
 Other parts of the Standards are also important for designing and building bathrooms, such as Sections 308 - Reach Ranges; 309 - Operable Parts; 404 - Doors, Doorways, and Gates; and 216.8 & 703 - Signs.

 In describing the ADA bathroom requirements below, we are only highlighting some of the most important provisions.
-It is necessary to review the relevant code sections for a complete understanding of the requirements.
+It is necessary to review the relevant code sections for a complete understanding of the requirements; that's why we offer Code Consulting Services.
+Contact Burnham to learn how we can work with you to make a safe and accessible bathroom for all.

 Toilets and Toilet Compartments